Depending on your current asset allocation and investment needs, the best energy ETFs in Canada can be a good addition to your investment portfolio.

 Does Vanguard have an energy sector ETF in Canada?

-Vanguard Energy ETF (VDE) is an energy ETF available for purchase.
-The ETF is listed on an American exchange but is available for purchase by Canadians as well
+Vanguard Energy ETF (VDE) is an energy ETF listed on an American exchange that is also available for purchase by Canadians.

 What is a leveraged Energy ETF?